mcclaskey/batch_niistats/README.md

 # batch_niistats
 Small set of functions that take a list of 2D nifti files and return a .csv file that contains the mean value of each image.
 Pure python code that works very quickly on all operating systems.

-The mean value of each .nii file is calculated for all voxels in the .nii, excluding 0 values.
-This is the equivalent of fslstats with the -M option.
+The mean value of each .nii file can be calculated for all voxels in the .nii, or for all nonzero voxels.
+This is the equivalent of fslstats with the -M option or -m option, respectively.

 # Requirements
 * python3.11+